rkp8/AIMCodeBase2/README.md

-# AIM4
+# AIM4CodeBase2
-AIM4 is a 100% Java-based autonomous intersection management system with a built-in simulation environment.
+This project is based on AIM4 which is a 100% Java-based autonomous intersection management system with a built-in simulation environment.
 This program is based on the source code of AIM3, which is written by Kurt Dresner.
 AIM4 is currently maintained by Tsz-Chiu Au <chiu@cs.utexas.edu>.
 <br>